MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-extension.md

 :::image type="content" source="media/vs-2022/github-copilot-extension-example.gif" alt-text="Animated screenshot that shows the code completion capabilities of the GitHub Copilot extension.":::

+You can also use GitHub Copilot to convert comments to code, create unit tests, create SQL queries, and more.

 ## Supported programming languages

 GitHub Copilot supports several programming languages and frameworks, including but not limited to: C#, C++, and Python.

 ## Requirements

-Make sure that you have the following tools:

-- Visual Studio 2022 [version 17.4.4](/visualstudio/releases/2022/release-history) or later.
+To get started, all you need is Visual Studio 2022 [version 17.4.4](/visualstudio/releases/2022/release-history) or later, and a GitHub Copilot [subscription](https://docs.github.com/en/enterprise-cloud@latest/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot).

+> [!TIP]
-- GitHub Copilot [subscription](https://docs.github.com/en/enterprise-cloud@latest/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot).
-(It's free for verified students and for maintainers of popular open source projects on GitHub.)
+> GitHub Copilot is free for verified students and for maintainers of popular open source projects on GitHub.

 ## Installation instructions